vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 - There is no local image cache.
 This is kept on a datastore in the cluster that you specify when you deploy a VCH.
 - There is no read-write shared storage

 A VCH is a multi-functional appliance that you deploy as a vApp in a vCenter Server cluster or as a resource pool on an ESXi host.
-The vApp or resource pool provides a useful visual parent-child relationship in the vSphere Web Client so that you can easily identify the container VMs that are provisioned into a VCH.
+The vApp or resource pool provides a useful visual parent-child relationship in the vSphere Client so that you can easily identify the container VMs that are provisioned into a VCH.
 You can also specify resource limits on the vApp.
 You can provision multiple VCHs onto a single ESXi host, into a vSphere resource pool, or into a vCenter Server cluster.

 ### The VCH Endpoint VM {#endpoint}